Retirement Accounts

 No more creditor protection

-Once you’ve squared away how long it takes to cash out your 401(k), it’s time to think about consequences.
+Once you’ve squared away how long it takes to cash out your 401(k), it’s time to think about the consequences.
 The first is the loss of protection against creditors.
-If you’re cashing out because creditors may come knocking, this is something you need to consider.
+If you’re cashing out because creditors may come knocking, you need to consider this.
 Employer-sponsored 401(k) plans are often protected against creditors, bankruptcy proceedings, and civil lawsuits.
 Once you’ve cashed the funds out, they’ll be subject to action along with your other assets.

 Penalties for cashing out your 401(k) early